jube-home/jube/README.md

 Jube runs on commodity Linux.
 The Quickstart has the following prerequisites:

 * .Net 6 SDK.
-* PostgreSQL database version 13 onwards.
+* Postgres database version 13 onwards.

 Subject to prerequisites, Jube can be up and running in minutes: